-Generally no - the prohibition to take part in activities aimed at the promotion of a medicinal product is interpreted broadly.
+Generally, no. The prohibition of taking part in activities aimed at the promotion of a medicinal product is interpreted broadly.
 Additionally, the Physicians' Code of Conduct forbids participation in any scientific research with the purpose of promoting products (see also question 5.4).